enarmontas/ernestas.me/_i18n/en/_posts/2021-11-17-detect-terragrunt-infrastructure-drift-with-driftctl.md

 we can go to the next step and actually detect the infrastructure drift.

 ### Detect Infrastructure Drift
-driftctl scans all live resources in the same account that AWS is authenticated to.
+Driftctl scans all live resources in the same account that AWS is authenticated to.

 If the AWS CLI region is set to `eu-west-2`, but the state files have resources from `eu-west-1` region, it will show that resources are found in the state, but not in the AWS account.